Coexistence Test of Primordial Black Holes and Particle Dark Matter from Diffractive Lensing: Abstract

 \section{Abstract}

 If dark matter (DM) consists of primordial black holes (PBHs) and particles simultaneously, PBHs are generically embedded within particle DM halos.
-Such ``dressed PBHs'' (dPBHs) are not subject to typical PBH constraints and can explain the DM abundance in the mass range $10^{-1} \sim 10^2 \Msun$.
-We show that diffractive lensing of chirping gravitational waves (GWs) from binary mergers can not only discover, but can also identify dPBH lenses and discriminate them from bare PBHs on the event-by-event basis, with potential to uniquely establish the co-existence of subdominant PBHs and particle DM.
+Such ``dressed PBHs'' (dPBHs) are subject to modified constraints compared to PBHs and can contribute to significant DM abundance in the mass range $10^{-1} \textendash 10^2 \Msun$.
+We show that diffractive lensing of chirping gravitational waves (GWs) from binary mergers can not only discover, but can also identify dPBH lenses and discriminate them from bare PBHs on the event-by-event basis, with potential to definitively establish the coexistence of subdominant PBHs and particle DM.